 - Plot Assignment Map

-- A hand-drawn map by another resident artist, Dave Ramsey.
+- This is the plot layout for 2017 (so far) as a hand-drawn map by Dave Ramsey.
 Note that North is down, so you're looking at the garden as if you were standing at the parking lot.

 Facilities and Equipment